openITCOCKPIT/openITCOCKPIT-documentation/en/docs/index.md

 All known vulnerabilities can be viewed here: [https://openitcockpit.io/security/](https://openitcockpit.io/security/)

 ## Support
-Professional assistance and support is provided by [it-novum GmbH](https://it-services.it-novum.com/support-2/) angeboten.
+Professional assistance and support is provided by [Allgeier IT Services GmbH](https://www.allgeier-its.com/unternehmen/#kontakt) angeboten.

 ### Community